 Yamaha AN1X was supposedly used because it is blue and has about the profile of one of their synths see in a photo of them playing live.
 Emulations of this don’t sound anything like BoC.
 This is probably wrong.
 That synth may be a different one like the SH-101 that also came in a blue color.

 Roland SH-101 is also used.
 The LuSH-101 virtual synth by D16 and the Bassline 101 by TAL are both virtual synth (vst) replicas of the SH-101.
-Diva by U-He and Serum by Xfer can also be used to recreate the synth sounds of BoC but is not very effective.
+Diva by U-He can be used and is very effective and realistic.
+Serum by Xfer can also be used to recreate the synth sounds of BoC but is not very effective.
 The SH-101 straight out of the LuSH-101 does not sound like BoC.
 Using the TAL Bassline 101 has a better effect and sounds similar.
 I can get exact sounds of BoC from the TAL Bassline 101 emulation of a Roland SH-101.
 I suggest if you concentrate efforts on any synth, it should be this one.

 Here are some videos of the presets I made: